Roman Catholic Diocese of Soroti

 The Roman Catholic Diocese of Soroti (Sorotien(sis)) is a diocese located in the city of Soroti in the ecclesiastical province of Tororo in Uganda.

 History

-The current bishop of Soroti Catholic Diocese is Rt.
-Rev. Joseph Eciru Oliach, who was consecrated on 25 May 2019.
-The Vicar General is Msgr.
-Robert Echogu.
+The current bishop of Soroti Catholic Diocese is Right Reverend Joseph Eciru Oliach, who was consecrated on 25 May 2019.
+The Vicar General is Monsignor Robert Echogu.
 Vicar for the Clergy is Msgr.
 Silver Opio, who also doubles as the diocesan development coordinator.
-Vicar for the Religious is Msgr.
-John Eriau.
-The Chancellor of the diocese is Fr.
-Gonzaga Ongereny Wazi Wazi, assisted by Fr.
-Samuel Okiria, who at the same time is Bishop's private Secretary as well as assistant to Fr.
-Frederick Obore in the Vocations office.
+Vicar for the Religious is Monsignor John Eriau.
+The Chancellor of the diocese is Father Gonzaga Ongereny Wazi Wazi, assisted by Father Samuel Okiria, who at the same time is Bishop's private Secretary as well as assistant to Father Frederick Obore in the Vocations office.